Richmond Hill Sports Medicine and Therapy Team

 [/vc_column_inner][/vc_row_inner][/vc_tta_section]

-Michelle Kao, Registered Physiotherapist – on mat leave
+Michelle Kao, Registered Physiotherapist - back from mat leave!

 Michelle obtained her Master’s degree in Physical Therapy from Queen’s University.
 She is a passionate physiotherapist who strives to provide the best possible care to her clients and works with them in achieving their goals.
 She has extensive experience treating active patients of all ages during her years of practice in British Columbia and Alberta, and is looking forward to working in her home province of Ontario.
 She has taken continuing education courses with the Orthopedic Division of Canada and is certified in acupuncture and Gunn IMS needling.